Broncos CB says he was paralyzed for half an hour

 ENGLEWOOD, Colo.
 (AP) — Broncos cornerback De’Vante Bausby says he was paralyzed for half an hour Sunday after wrenching his neck in the second quarter of Denver’s 20-13 win over the Los Angeles Chargers.

 “After 30 minutes I could wiggle my toes.
-After two hours, I could move everything else,” Bausby said Tuesday, his neck brace sitting next to his locker.
+After two hours, I could move everything else,” Bausby said Tuesday, hours before being placed on injured reserve.

 Bausby collided with linebacker Alexander Johnson while tackling running back Austin Ekeler and crumpled to the grass.
 He said he never lost consciousness as he was strapped to a backboard, taken off the field on a cart and transported to a Los Angeles trauma center where he was diagnosed with a cervical sprain.